Pasta Shapes

 BAVETTINE: Narrow linguine

-BUCATINI: Short, straight macaroni
+BUCATINI: Short, straight macaroni with a hole in the center

 CANNELLONI: Large, round tubes for stuffing